 Jim has an extensive background in media production, and has created projects ranging from training videos for 300+ television stations nationwide in the USA, to promotional videos for client events.
 As an instructor at Northern Arizona University, he received superior evaluations from the hundreds of students who participated in his "Communications Analysis" and "Sales, Research, Marketing and Promotion" classes.
-Jim speaks Spanish, is an avid photographer, and has over 26 million views of his photos on Google Maps.
+Jim speaks Spanish, is an avid photographer, and has more than 60 million views of his photos on Google Maps.
 He also married his cousin.

 JC Patrick, Associate Consultant, has more than 25 years of development experience.
 Since 1992, she’s focused on corporate and individual giving programs, direct response campaigns, development program assessments, sales training workshops and board retreats, and designing marketing plans.
 JC spent ten years as the Station Development Manager for NPR, where she worked with 800+ member stations in all areas of corporate fundraising, with a special focus in online sponsorship and generational marketing.
 She held two positions at Houston Public Radio – Director of Marketing and Development and Director of Corporate Support.
 Her prior lives include careers in retail and agency advertising, as well as nine years in commercial television production.
 JC is a frequent presenter at industry conferences and is the recipient of several national development awards in marketing, underwriting and overall development.
 She holds a B.A. in Radio/TV from the University of Houston and is a graduate of the Honors College.
 She successfully earned RAB's title of Certified Digital Marketing Consultant.